Workplace Safety and the Flu – How To Protect Workers

 - Advise workers to check themselves for fever and any other signs of flu-like illness before starting travel and to notify their supervisors and stay home if they feel ill.

 Following these precautions can help protect your workers – and your business – from seasonal flu regardless of flu level.
-The Centers for Disease Control and Prevention (CDC) has updated guidance for protecting individuals from seasonal flu.
-Each year the vaccine is revised to protect against the influenza viruses that research indicates will be most common this season.
+The Centers for Disease Control and Prevention (CDC) shares updated guidance annually for protecting individuals from seasonal flu.
+Each year the vaccine is revised to protect against the influenza viruses that research indicates will be most common in the current season.

 Pandemic flu remains a concern for employers and workers.
 A pandemic can occur at any time and can be mild, moderate, or severe.
 Although the pandemic H1N1 flu in 2009 was considered by CDC to be mild, it created significant challenges for employers and workers and showed that many workplaces were not prepared.